• Skip to primary navigation

 10. Springbrook National Park

 Australia is home to many ancient landscapes, Springbrook National Park being one of the most beautiful and impressive.
-This protected national park in the Gold Coast hinterland is part of the Gondwana Rainforests of Australia, a UNESCO world heritage-listed site.
-Visits focus on special landmarks within the primeval rainforest, one of which is the Natural Bridge, where a waterfall flows into its cave.
-Other waterfalls in the area include Twin Falls and Rainbow Falls which can both be seen easily from Canyon Lookout.
-For sweeping views across the landscape head for the appropriately named Best of All Lookout on the border of Queensland and New South Wales.
+This protected national park in the Gold Coast hinterland is part of the Gondwana Rainforests of Australia, a UNESCO World Heritage Site.
+Visits focus on special landmarks within the primeval rain forest, one of which is the Natural Bridge, where a waterfall flows into its cave.
+Other waterfalls in the area include Twin Falls and Rainbow Falls, which can both be easily seen from Canyon Lookout.
+For sweeping views across the landscape, head for the appropriately named Best of All Lookout on the border of Queensland and New South Wales.
 While many of these spots are along the edge of the national park, you’ll also find many more at the end of walking trails that head deep into the forest.

 Getting there: As you can’t reach the national park with public transport, it’s best if you visit on a guided tour.